 Renewables integration: the importance of storage

 With the increasing importance of renewable energy, grids must deal with the variability and intermittency of renewables generation.
-We talk to Paul Gardner, Segment Director - Storage at DNV GL, about the growing and critical need for optimized storage solutions and the likely technology developments in the future.
+We talk to Paul Gardner, Segment Director - Storage at DNV, about the growing and critical need for optimized storage solutions and the likely technology developments in the future.

 This interview was hosted by Mathias Steck, Executive Vice President Asia Pacific,